amberchen14/Fetch_Rewards_OA/README.md

 ## Steps to launch the app
 1. Git clone this repository. (git clone https://github.com/amberchen14/Fetch_Rewards_OA.git)
 2. Open terminal and navigate to this folder
-3. Run the query line by line below:
+3. Turn on the docker and run the query line by line below:
 ```bash
 docker image build -t test .
 docker run -p 5000:5000 -d test